frconor-ebook/meditations/_posts/2025-12-09-beginning-again.md

 "Now when it was late that same day, the first of the week, and the doors were shut, where the disciples were gathered together, for fear of the Jews, Jesus came and stood in the midst, and said to them, 'Peace be to you'" (John 20:19).

 The apostles are huddled together in the upper room.
-They\'ve locked the door.
-They\'re hiding away in fear from the very people that they should be trying to evangelize.
+They've locked the door.
+They're hiding away in fear from the very people that they should be trying to evangelize.

 We're told that Jesus came.
 The verbs attached to the Divine Name can be very powerful: Jesus comes.
 He comes into our life in all sorts of moments.
 He comes also in special moments.